 California lawmakers fast-track bill that would require online sellers to verify their identity

 SACRAMENTO, Calif.
-(AP) — A California bill that would require marketplaces like eBay and Nextdoor to start collecting bank accounts and tax identification numbers from high-volume sellers who advertise online but collect payments offline is being fast-tracked by Democratic lawmakers with committees voting on it Tuesday.
+(AP) — A California bill that would require marketplaces like eBay and Nextdoor to start collecting bank accounts and tax identification numbers from high-volume sellers who advertise online but collect payments offline was fast-tracked by Democratic lawmakers with committees voting on it Tuesday.

 The idea is that thieves will be less likely to resell stolen merchandise if authorities can track them down.